Updated: May 5

 By studying, painting, and exaggerating the creatures of this earth, Jon found more than his signature style.
 He found himself connecting more with nature and trying to see it as Ancient Hawaiians had.

-Jon would try and put himself in the place of Indigenous peoples.
+Jon would try and put himself in the place of ancient peoples.
 He said, “I’d ask myself, ‘What did they see when they actually saw a bird or a fruit or a flower?’
 And in a lot of cases, I think they saw God.”

 In Ancient Hawaiian religion, each god and goddess has kino lau which are associated with their strengths.
 For example, Laka is the goddess of fertility and reproduction as well as hula.
 She’s seen as the goddess of the forest and associated with ʻaʻaliʻi plant, the lama tree, and the maile vine.
 Because these plants are associated with Laka, the plants themselves are considered holy.